MughilM/RW-Eng-v3-src/README.md

-# RW-Eng-v3
+# RW-Eng-v3 (arXiv Release)

-This repository holds extended research of a thematic fit model that has been trained using a multi-task residual role-filler approach.
+This branch holds our research that was released as part of the arXiv paper.

 ## Data and License
 The corpus itself is available at: http://yuvalmarton.com/rw-eng/